Michael0x2a/curated-programming-resources/resources.md

     - See our [FAQ](http://www.reddit.com/r/learnprogramming/wiki/faq#wiki_where_can_i_find_practice_exercises_and_project_ideas.3F).
 All of the general exercises and exercises from programming competitions should be great for practicing.
 - Video tutorials: N/A
 - Books and tutorials (online):
+    - [Problem Solving with Algorithms and Data Structures][algo-problem]
+      A very thorough introduction to data structures and algorithms.
+Although it uses Python, the main concepts taught should be applicable to every language.
+Starts with a quick overview of Python for those unfamiliar to the language.
     - [Algorithms by Robert Sedgewick](http://algs4.cs.princeton.edu/home/) which is in Java and accompanies [these lectures](https://www.coursera.org/course/algs4partI) on Coursera.
     - [The Stony Brook Algorithm Repository](http://www3.cs.stonybrook.edu/~algorith/) - a comprehensive reference of many different data structures and algorithms.
     - [The Big-O Cheat Sheet](http://bigocheatsheet.com/) - a cheat sheet containing links and condensed information about the top most commonly-used/commonly-taught data structures and algorithms.